 The young tenant neighbour has been letting his cattle live in the regenerating bush on the other side of our extremely ancient boundary fence.
 Fortunately we've been keeping it standing up and it has an electric wire added to ensure our cattle don't wander through it as they once did several years ago.
 But while we know the fence will keep our cattle on our side, I'm not so sure about those of the neighbour, since they've already come into our pastures twice in the last year.
 There are signs of the cattle having been in there for some time.
 I'm very glad mine haven't been in the Tank paddock during their presence.

-The Cape Pondweed has a disappointing flower.
+The Swamp Lily has a disappointing flower.
 I imagined it would bloom with great magnificence; but no. We need to get them out before they seed and create a bigger problem for next year.

 I walked in to the Big Back paddock to see the cows and could hear them away up in the far corner.
 By the time I'd walked up and along to where they'd been, I think they'd all made their way down to the bottom and the trough.